 - seek a referral to a psychiatrist with experience in the assessment and diagnosis of autism from your GP.
 (They can also provide a referral to see a psychologist, although you do not require one to make an appointment.)

 A psychologist or psychiatrist with experience in the assessment and diagnosis of autism will ask you about your childhood, and experiences at school and as an adult.
 They may also do some psychological or psychiatric testing.

-A speech therapist may also be consulted to assess your social communication skills.
+A speech pathologists (also known as a speech therapist) may also be consulted to assess your social communication skills.

 All of this information will be used to help make a diagnosis.

 If you are diagnosed with ASD, you may feel relieved to know why you feel or behave the way you do.
 A diagnosis may also help you and your family to understand and cope with the challenges you face.

 ASD and understanding the emotions of other people

 A person on the autism spectrum may find it hard to understand the emotions of other people.

 Emotions are interpreted by subtle messages sent by facial expression, eye contact and body language.
 These are often missed or misinterpreted by a person on the autism spectrum.
 Because of this, people on the autism spectrum might be mistakenly perceived as being rude or unfeeling.